No products in the basket.

 Use this opportunity to teach your children about the plants and animals we share our planet with.
 You could make a game of pointing out or finding different trees, birds or butterflies.
 If children get used to being around all kinds of creatures at a young age they won’t be fearful of them as they get older.
 Children will also learn to respect nature and the importance of looking after the environment.

 Don’t forget how little your children’s legs are.
 Take regular breaks for snacks and drinks.
 Encourage exploring and playing during these breaks too.
-Leave the OCD at home and let your kids get stuck into playing in the mud.
+Let your kids get stuck into playing in the mud.
 You have a change of clothes in the car anyway, right?

 The goal when hiking with kids is not to get to the top or the end.
 It’s to have fun, to introduce your children to the wonders of nature and to spend time together.
 Don’t forget that.
 Eventually, it will be your children who are racing to the top but don’t push it.